Add a wireless network

 Select a security mode.

-WPA2 is recommended.
+We recommend you select WPA2.
 The firewall supports IEEE 802.11r on networks that are secured with WPA2.

 From the Client traffic list, select the method for integrating traffic on the wireless network into your local network.